-The NC State ITF Fund's Code of Ethics and Conflicts of Interest Policy applies to the Board of Directors and staff involved in the investment process.
+The NC State ITF Fund's Code of Ethics and Conflicts of Interest Policy applies to the Investment Committee and staff involved in the investment process.
 Disclosures shall be made of any significant interests that could directly or materially affect the NC State ITF investment activity and performance.
 These disclosures will be attested to on an annual basis.